tremor-rs/tremor-www/static/language/prolog/Expr.md

 The `Expr` rule aliases the `SimpleExpr` rule.

-The alias allows higher levels of the DSL such as the rules in the deployment or query language to avoid some of the internal complexity in the scripting language.
+The alias allows higher levels of the DSL, such as the rules in the deployment or query language, to avoid some of the internal complexity in the scripting language.

-Within the scripting DSLs grammar the different forms and variations of expression are significant.
+Within the scripting DSL's grammar, the different forms and variations of expression are significant.

-Hoewver, in the higher level we limit exposure to a subset of these forms.
-This is done for convenience, and for consistency of usage, and ease of learning the language.
+However, in the higher level, we limit exposure to a subset of these forms.
+This is done for convenience, consistency of usage, and ease of learning the language.